Best Water For Tea

 Re-Boiling Water

-Re-boiling water before using it to make tea is a common practice.
-Repeating this process also helps remove certain chemicals and reduce acidity.
-Chinese studies suggest that boiling water twice can raise its pH levels to 9 or higher, eliminating the need for ionized water.
+Many tea drinkers re-boil water before using it to make tea.
+Repeating the process may also help remove certain chemicals and reduce acidity.
+Chinese studies suggest that boiling water twice can raise its pH to 9 or higher, eliminating the need for ionized water.

 Microwaving Water

-Should you use a microwave to brew water for tea?
-The short answer is no. Microwaving water may make it very hot, but it might not reach an actual boiling point.
-Additionally, microwaved water tastes different from boiled water.
-To get the most out of your tea, avoid using a microwave.
+Should you use a microwave to heat water for tea?
+The short answer is no. A microwave may make water very hot without bringing it to a full boil.
+Microwaved water also tastes different from traditionally boiled water.
+Avoid using a microwave if you want to get the most from your tea.

 Cold Water for Brewing